spsforks/QB64-Wiki/Relational-Operations.md

 For numeric operands, such as [INTEGER](INTEGER) or [DOUBLE](DOUBLE) values, the relational operations behave as one would expect.
 For example, the expression (-3.4 [Less_Than](Less_Than) 1.2) evaluates to *true*, and the expression (50 [Equal](Equal) 100) evaluates to *false*.

+## Example(s)
-*Example:* When a user enters a value greater than or equal to 5, the boolean statement returns -1 .
+ When a user enters a value greater than or equal to 5, the boolean statement returns -1 .
 Zero is printed otherwise.

 ```vb